-I developed severe agoraphobia and was professionally diagnosed over 20 years ago.
+I have always struggled with body dysmorphia and on top of that, I developed severe agoraphobia and was professionally diagnosed over 20 years ago.
 I don't leave my house anymore.

 It started with a consistent state of unease when I was a child and it only got worse, with a crescendo in my late teens and early twenties.
-The first debilitating panic attack I had caused me to back out of being the best man in my best friend's wedding — the day of.
+The first debilitating panic attack I had caused me to back out of being the best man in my best friend's wedding -- the day of.
 I didn't know what it was.
 I just thought I was sick or something.
 And then the flood gates opened.

 The panic attacks started happening constantly.
-Going into grocery stores, gas stations, movie theaters — anywhere there were people.
+Going into grocery stores, gas stations, movie theaters -- anywhere there were people.
 I eventually couldn't even ride in a car from point A to point B, or stand on my front porch during the day.

-I am transdigital
+I am transdigital.

 It feels supremely cringey to create a label out of thin air to assign myself, but transdigital feels apt.
 I'm in the first generation of human beings that can live comfortably and successfully without presenting their physical form to the world.

-The normies invaded my turf
+The normies invaded my turf.

 I've been on the Internet since 1993.
 The ability to be social without having to engage with the physical world appealed to me for obvious reasons.
 It was great.
 Everyone had a nickname and there weren't any pictures, selfies or otherwise.
 The term "doxxing" comes from this era because, unless someone made their own personal information publicly available on purpose, discovering anything about someone's real life was both rare and considered a triumph.

-Then I realized most people are cool
+I realized most people are cool.

 This period of my life is pretty great.
 I'm relatively happy, successful, and my creative output is exploding.
 And with each passing day, it's getting easier to live digitally.

 I sometimes wonder if I'm at the head of a giant wave of people that will eventually realize that instead of using photo manipulation tools to make themselves feel acceptable, it's easier just to ditch the physical form and stop worrying about it altogether.

-I kind of hope not.
+Honestly, I kind of hope not.
 Not because I think a life like this sucks, but because I'm sure anyone else would be giving up a lot of things that make them happy to live how I live.

-Sometimes, I wonder if the pendulum is going to swing back towards an Internet of nicknames and relative anonymity.
+I also sometimes wonder if the pendulum is going to swing back towards an Internet of nicknames and relative anonymity.
 For the sake of the world, honestly, I kind of hope that it does because this shit can get scary sometimes when people know who you are.
 But even it doesn't, I think things will be okay.
 Most human beings seem to be generally progressive and good people.